 Weather conditions affect the amount of water needed to sustain healthy turfgrass.
 In hot, dry, windy, and sunny conditions, more frequent irrigation is needed to make up for water lost to evaporation and transpiration.
 Turfgrasses vary in total amount of water required for growth, plus the amount of water transpired from the plant and evaporated from both plant and soil surface.
 Cool season turfgrasses typically lose more than 0.4 inches of water per day to evapotranspiration.
+Warm season turfgrasses utilize water efficiently and lose about 0.2-0.3 inches of water per day.
 High air temperature, low relative humidity, wind, growth rate, aerial shoot density, leaf area and leaf position all influence the amount of water lost by a turfgrass plant.